golovewkin/react-materialUI-firebase-starter/README.md

 This project is just a start point, you can add yourself:
 1. Typescript
 2. Login with Google provider
 3. Google recaptcha but it requires a server or cloud functions.
-Maybe Firebase reCAPTCHA
+Maybe Firebase reCAPTCHA?
 4. Pagination in data queries
+5. An email service for users creation
-5. Better accessibility
+6. Better accessibility